Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 31 projects that could affect this region.
+AreaSearch has identified 31 projects that could affect this region.
 Notable ones include Kirra Point Holiday Apartments, Coolangatta Beachfront Redevelopment, Coolangatta Beachside Resort, and Greenmount Beach Surf Life Saving Club Redevelopment.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.